The Outgoing Co Outty Review: My Honest Results (Focus, Mood, Sleep)

 Magnesium Acetyl-Taurinate (100 mg): The Calm Nerve Support

-The new formula likely adds magnesium acetyl-taurinate to help you remain calm without dulling cognition.
-Magnesium is a crucial element for helping your nervous system chill out.
+Magnesium acetyl-taurinate helps you remain calm without stupifying you.
+On top of that, magnesium is a crucial element for helping your nervous system to relax.

 Rhodiola Rosea (400 mg): The Stress Shield